CAP-a-Palooza Art Sale

 Parking:

-The closest you can get to the front door of our building is on Seneca Street, pulling up alongside M&T Bank on the Commons.
+The closest you can get to the front door of our building is Seneca Street.
+Pull up alongside M&T Bank (Tioga and Seneca intersection.
 There are a few 15 minute parking spots.
 Our building, the Tompkins Center for History and Culture, at 110 N. Tioga (on the Commons), is just to the left of M&T.

 We DO have a back door which can be used on Wednesday, Dec.
-3.
+3 only.

 What We Can Accept:

-• Art that you inherited, that you'd like to downsize, that you received as gifts that have been piled in your closets for 20 years, or art that reminds you of people you don't want to be reminded of.
-If you are ready to pass it on, donate it to CAP.
+- Art that you inherited, that you'd like to downsize, or that you received as gifts.
+Work that has been piled in closets or attics, or art that reminds you of people you don't want to be reminded of. :) If you are ready to pass it on, donate it to CAP.

-• Sculptures (small - under 16" tall), embroidery, handmade pottery, fiber art, and other functional art.
+- 3D Work: Sculptures (small - under 16" tall), embroidery, handmade pottery, fiber art, and other functional art. (see exceptions below)

-• Note: We do not ask working artists to donate their own work.
-Having said that, some artists like to downsize their stock and give us work that is older.
+- Note: We do not ask working artists to donate their own work.
+Having said that, some artists like to downsize older work that they no loner sell.
 Community members many also donate a local artist's work that they had owned.

 Donation Condition